 Arts Marketing and Audience Engagement in the 21st Century: Building the Capacity of PA's Cultural Sector

-This two-year capacity-building program, created and implemented by Americans for the Arts' National Arts Marketing Project and funded by the Pennsylvania Council on the Arts, aims to support, strengthen and advance the arts marketing and audience engagement skills of the commonwealth’s arts and cultural professionals.
+This capacity-building program, created and implemented by Americans for the Arts' National Arts Marketing Project and funded by the Pennsylvania Council on the Arts, aims to support, strengthen and advance the arts marketing and audience engagement skills of the commonwealth’s arts and cultural professionals.

-The Initiative seeks to:
+This initiative seeks to:

 - Assist Pennsylvania-based arts and cultural organizations achieve increased and engaged audiences on a consistent basis through skill-building in the areas of arts marketing and audience engagement.

 - Address long-term systemic issues of declining arts participation and loyal arts audiences in Pennsylvania